r1chardj0n3s/pycode-minecraft/README.rst

     hand.ellipse(5, 10, 'stone', True)  # True=filled

     # if a block has orientation, it is taken from the hand's direction
+    # but if there's a surface in the way we'll try to mount the thing
+    # on that surface
     hand.put(8, 'torch')

     # place a bunch of the block in a vertical line